LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 any tickets you may have received, your vital statistics, and these are indexed by your driver's license number as the primary key.

-Before we get there, let's talk about dictionaries.
+On our way toward studying databases, let's talk about dictionaries.
 Recall this example of the following birds observed in the Arctic.

 ```python